morganrivers/simple_todolist/README.md

 # How to Run
 To utilize the Simple ToDo List, follow the instructions below:

+0. Make sure to have sublime text installed and alias `s` to the `subl` command.
+Or, you can modify the subprocess call to some other text editor opening command.

 1. Clone the repository:
     ```
     git clone github.com/morganrivers/simple_todolist.git